澳门跑狗论坛

 Governor

-Voters in Delaware, Indiana, Missouri, Montana, New Hampshire, North Carolina, North Dakota, Utah, Vermont, Washington, and West Virginia have gubernatorial elections.
+Voters in Delaware, Indiana, Missouri, Montana, New Hampshire, North Carolina, North Dakota, Utah, Vermont, Washington, and West Virginia had gubernatorial elections.

-Whoever wins will have the ability to enact or veto laws that could alter school funding formulas, raise teacher pay, restrict classroom discussions on divisive topics, or implement school choice.
-Governors in Delaware, Indiana, New Hampshire, and Vermont will have the power to appoint a state superintendent of education.
+Governors have the ability to enact or veto laws that could alter school funding formulas, raise teacher pay, restrict classroom discussions on divisive topics, or implement school choice.
+Governors in Delaware, Indiana, New Hampshire, and Vermont have the power to appoint a state superintendent of education.

-Among the gubernatorial candidates are former teachers, school board members, and a former state superintendent.
+Among the gubernatorial candidates were former teachers, school board members, and a former state superintendent.

-While education hasn鈥檛 been the primary focus for most candidates, Republicans in key races generally have called for expansions of school choice while Democrats focus more often on teacher pay and school funding.
+While education wasn鈥檛 the primary focus for most candidates, Republicans in key races generally called for expansions of school choice while Democrats focused more often on teacher pay and school funding.
 Debates on how schools approach issues like race, gender identity, and sexuality have abated somewhat in recent years, but some candidates continue to call for the elimination of diversity, equity, and inclusion initiatives and discussions of gender identity and sexual orientation from classrooms.

 Indiana

-A former state superintendent and Democrat, Jennifer McCormick, is up against U.S. Sen. Mike Braun, R-Ind., in the race for governor.
-Both candidates have made public schools a top issue in their campaigns, but their policies couldn鈥檛 be more different.
-The winner of the election will appoint a state superintendent of public instruction.
+A former state superintendent and Democrat, Jennifer McCormick, lost to U.S. Sen. Mike Braun, R-Ind., in the race for governor.
+Both candidates made public schools a top issue in their campaigns, but their policies couldn鈥檛 have been more different.
+Braun, who claimed 54 percent of the vote to McCormick鈥檚 41 percent, will appoint a state superintendent of public instruction.

 On his campaign website, Braun emphasizes parents鈥 role in K-12 education and calls for school choice measures that give parents expanded access to private, charter, and homeschooling options.
 In an interview with , Braun said he supports education savings accounts, which provide families with public, per-pupil funds to offset the cost of private school tuition or other education expenses outside the public school system.